cosmicjs/rest-api-docs/source/includes/metafields.md

 })
 ```

-You can connect Objects to create "one to many" and "many to many" relationships using Single and Mulpile Object Metafields.
+You can connect Objects to create "one to many" and "many to many" relationships between Objects using Single and Multiple Object Metafields.

 ### Single Objects
-For a Single Object Metafield, add the Object ID (`_id`) as the value to connect the Object.
+For a Single Object Metafield, add the Object ID (`_id`) to the value to connect the Object.
 The full Object will be returned on the Metadata response in the `object` property.

 ### Multiple Objects
 For Multiple Object type Metafields, you can add the Object IDs as comma-separated values.
 The full Objects will be returned on the Metadata response in the `objects` property.